sj-omscs/6210-exam-1/Exam.md

 ---

-In scheduling the set of threads to run on the chip, the OS should ensure that the combined working sets of all the threads (number of cores X number of hardware threads per core) can be packed into the last level cache to reduce the occurrence of long latency operations (i.e., misses in the LLC).
+The OS should arrange threads so that they can efficiently exploit the CPU cache.
+Ideally this means that the working set of all threads executing on the CPU fit into the last level of CPU cache.
+The CPU should also schedule threads to run so that they can efficiently exploit the cache.

 ## 3.h (memory manager for multiprocessor) (4 points)